Gary M. Levin, Pharm.D., BCPP, FCCP

-Dr. Benavides is Professor and Assistant Dean for Accreditation and Programmatic Assessment.
+Dr. Benavides is Professor and Associate Dean for Academic Affairs and Assessment.
 She received her Pharm.D. from the University of California, San Francisco.
 She completed a general practice residency at the University of California, San Diego Medical Center and a Pediatric Pharmacotherapy Fellowship at the Ohio State University.
 Her initial academic appointment was as an assistant professor with the University of Texas–Pan American/University of Texas at Austin College of Pharmacy Cooperative Pharmacy Program.
 Prior to joining Larkin, she was an associate professor in the Department of Pharmacy Practice at Nova Southeastern University in Fort Lauderdale.

 Dr. Benavides is active in several national organizations, notably the American College of Clinical Pharmacy (AACP), Pediatric Pharmacy Advocacy Group (PPAG), and the American Association of Colleges of Pharmacy.
 She has been elected as a fellow in both AACP and PPAG.
 She also serves as a peer-reviewer for numerous pharmacy and medical journals.